 Real Case Example Of Involuntary Manslaughter in California

 The best testimony the accident reconstruction expert was able to give was that the motorcyclist was speeding down the road, which also contributed to the accident and the motorcyclist's death.
+This testimony carried significant weight in the case, underscoring the pivotal role of an accident reconstruction expert in the legal process.

 So, accident reconstruction experts in the right case can be very, very beneficial.
 I've used them a lot when the prosecutors are trying to claim that my client's driving caused the death or caused serious bodily injury.